John A Waller

 Insolvency remains a daunting arena to enter.
-Many directors hold back seeking advice on the matter not realising they may be trading Insolvently and making their position worse as a director.
+Many directors hold back seeking advice on the matter, not realising they may be trading insolvent and establishing their position worse as a director.
 They fear what happens to a director of an insolvent company without understanding the procedure.

 We may remove any uncertainty.
 We briefly outline what the process involves in insolvency and potential implications for you as a director.

 Then, once you have decided to seek an Insolvency Practitioner’s advice, ensure you note everything said.

 However, moving forward, you still hold the office of a director until a licensed IP is appointed.

 Once the insolvency practitioner assumes an appointment, in any liquidation, your occupancy as company director ends.
 The company ceases trading (unless a trading administration).